zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/02-sinhala-google.md

 When preached.
 "Sir, if there is any lust in the sign, drive it away That 's it.
 The withered root is a palm tree that was originally extracted It was as if it had never been seen again. "(That is.)
 This The practice of pranayama.
-“Knowing the sign is pure and knowing this trinity well "Crossing the water" means lust, lust, greed, ignorance, lust, lust, lust, lust, lust, lust, lust, lust, lust, lust, lust.
+"Knowing the sign is pure and knowing this trinity well "Crossing the water" means lust, lust, greed, ignorance, lust, lust, lust, lust, lust, lust, lust, lust, lust, lust, lust.
 Swimming exceeds.
 Will take away (that is.)